Did you know Comfort Home Care can help your loved one while living in an independent or assisted living community?

 Partnering with Comfort Home Care

 As a partner of Comfort Home Care, we provide you with additional resources to assist your residents with the Activities of Daily Living.
-We relieve you of the time-consuming tasks of sourcing for the right personnel, conducting interviews, verifying licensing and completing background checks.
+We relieve you of the time-consuming tasks of sourcing the right personnel, conducting interviews, verifying licensing, and completing background checks.
 We take care of all of that for you.

 Do you or your senior need help with the ADLs?
 Take our free assessment or contact us today.